 The Cybis studio produced a surprising number of vases in various shapes and sizes, despite not being ‘known’ for that genre of porcelain wares.
-Interestingly, almost all of their vases appear to have been produced during only two decades: The 1950s and the 1980s, with one or two appearing randomly in the other decades.
+While the early 1940s examples were, shall we say, ‘artistic’, the later examples were very mainstream in design.

 Many of the vases made by the studio during the 1950s are known only from mentions in the 1971 museum exhibit catalog Cybis in Retrospect and/or from a short text list in the 1974 catalog.
 These include a Jug Vase; a Modern Vase; a Chinese Vase available in small, medium and large size formats (were all three the same except for the size, or were they all different?); a Chinese Round Bud Vase; a Chinese Square Bud Vase; and a Chinese Hexagonal Bud Vase.

 The Cybis name-stamp on this white bisque floral gold-rimmed vase indicates that it is a 1950s piece.
 Its name – if it did have one – is unknown.
 It is 11″ high; the top opening is about 3.75″ in diameter.
-This strikes me as a woodland-plants motif vase, given the fernlike fronds and trillium-like flower design; it certainly doesn’t suggest either “modern” or “Chinese” to me.
-If I had to give it a name, I’d probably call it a “woodland vase.”
+This strikes me as a woodland-plants motif vase, given the fernlike fronds and trillium-like flower design; if I had to give it a name, I’d probably call it a “woodland vase.”

-The next group of flared-bottom vases all appeared among the items disposed of in the 2019 liquidation of the studio’s backstock, and are all “variations on a theme”, i.e., using the same mold.
-However, the vase itself was almost certainly not made by Cybis, although some or all of the decorations probably were.
+The next group of flared-bottom vases all appeared among the items disposed of in the 2019 liquidation of the studio’s backstock, and are all variations on a theme, i.e., using the same mold.
+However, the vase itself was almost certainly not made by Cybis, for reasons that I’ll explain shortly.

 This pair of flared-bottom vases with applied roses, forget-me-nots, and primroses practically screams “1950s Cybis.”